Global Warming Theory no 79

 A petrol car uses only 10 % of the energy to move.

-The rest 90 % is wasted into heat, which dissapears into the environment.
+The rest 90 % is waste energy, which is heat that heats up the atmosphere.

 An electric car uses all the energy to move.

 It only heats if the driver manually turns on the heat in the cabin to make it more comfortable to drive.

-So our energy production heats up the envoronment a lot more the our energy consumption.
+So our energy production heats up the envoronment a lot more than our energy consumption.